What does MUSC do?

 - View the Pi Tau Sigma worldwide site.

-- View the Pi Tau Sigma initiation ceremony page.
+- View the Pi Tau Sigma initiation ceremony and rituals page.

 Check out our MechE groups!
 They welcome your membership and participation.